 City lovers rejoice as this is the capital of Australia’s sunshine state and a good chance to stock up on anything you need at the 700+ stores in the city’s central shopping mall.
 It’s a lively city famed for its live music and large numbers of bars and clubs.
 With a relaxed riverside location, Australia’s third largest and fastest growing city generally leaves a positive impression on visitors.

 Just South of Brisbane is Gold Coast, a city of around 500,000 people based as the name would suggest on the coast.
 Surfers Paradise is its touristy hub with an array of high rise structures, late night venues (some very seedy) and lots of drunk people.
 It’s a popular destination with Australian teens celebrating the end of high school.
 An Australian equivalent of Ibiza, Malia or Cancun.
 You’ll either love it or hate it.

-A relaxed beach setting but there is still lots and lots to do here.
-It’s a popular place to learn to surf, you can kayak alongside dolphins and do a bit of skydiving.
-An essential stop on almost every backpacking route in Australia.
+A relaxing beach setting and another of Australia’s primary backpacker hubs.
+Byron Bay is a popular place to learn to surf while you can also kayak alongside dolphins and do a bit of skydiving.

-Nimbin has gained a reputation as a bit of a hippy town and is a nice inland spot if you just can’t handle any more beaches.
-Can be visited on it’s own or on a daytrip from Byron Bay.
+The next stop on our Australia backpacking route is Nimbin which has gained a reputation as a bit of a hippy town and it’s a nice inland spot if you just can’t handle any more beaches.
+It can be visited on its own or on a day-trip from Byron Bay.
 The nearby Nightcap national park is home to an array of peaks, waterfalls and wildlife.